We told you last summer about the R22 phase out and with cooling season approaching, Stark Services wanted to remind you of your choices.

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the trouble of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Stark Services today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to panic about the trouble of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Stark Services today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!